qwshen/spark-etl-framework/docs/spark-conf-actor.md

 work-units, and each of them is defined as a job in the pipeline (also turn off the singleSparkSession at the pipeline level), so in such case, any changes to the Spark-Conf in one job only affect the behavior of the actors associated with the job.

+- the configs property is for specifying key-value pairs for the Spark configurations
+- the hadoopConfigs property is for specifying key-value pairs for the Hadoop configurations of the Spark-Context.

 Actor Class: `com.qwshen.etl.common.SparkConfActor`

 The definition of the SparkConfActor: